DoubleBlindGithub/M3/README.md

 ## Models
 Models are defined under multimodal/models/multi_modality_model_hy.py.
 This files defines
-1. base class for `ModalityEncoder` - which defines the struture of an encoder for a modality
+1. base class for `ModalityEncoder` - which defines the architecture of an encoder for a modality
 2. class `MultiModalEncoder` - which takes 3 encoders that inherit from `ModalityEncoder` and generates the global embedding
 3. base class `TaskSpecificComponent` - which defines the structure of the task specific compoenent for a given task.
 4. base class `MultiModalMultiTaskWrapper` - which combines the above classes into the full MM-MT model.
 This requires